Janikowski still on roster, guaranteeing $238K

 The $238,000 represents one-seventeenth of Janikowski's salary, or one week's check.
 The remainder of his salary becomes guaranteed Saturday at 1 p.m.
 PT, so long as he remains on the roster with his current contract.

-A source familiar with the situation told ESPN's Adam Schefter that the Raiders want Janikowski, the franchise's all-time leading scorer, to take a pay cut, but he so far has declined.
+A source familiar with the situation told ESPN's Adam Schefter that the Raiders want Janikowski -- the franchise's all-time leading scorer -- to take a pay cut, but he so far has declined.
 Janikowski, 39, is purportedly dealing with a back injury that kept him out of the Raiders' final two exhibition games.

-Oakland, meanwhile, worked out three kickers Monday in Mike Nugent, Josh Lambo and Marshall Koehn.
+Oakland, meanwhile, worked out three kickers on Monday in Mike Nugent, Josh Lambo and Marshall Koehn.

 Janikowski said during mandatory minicamp in June he wanted to kick for the Raiders when they move to Las Vegas in 2020.